Petrol, diesel prices remain unchanged across metro cities: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Crude oil prices rose Rs 23 to Rs 6,584 per barrel on Tuesday as participants widened their positions on a firm spot demand.
-On the Multi Commodity Exchange, crude oil for the February delivery traded higher by Rs 23, or 0.35 per cent, to Rs 6,584 per barrel in 10,527 lots.
+Crude oil prices rose by Rs 56 to Rs 6,625 per barrel on Wednesday, as participants widened their positions on firm spot demand.
+On the Multi Commodity Exchange, crude oil for the February delivery traded higher by Rs 56, or 0.85 per cent, to Rs 6,625 per barrel in 11109 lots.

-Globally, West Texas Intermediate crude oil gained 0.22 per cent to USD 88.34 per barrel, while Brent crude traded 1.31 per cent higher at USD 91.21 per barrel in New York.
+Globally, West Texas Intermediate crude oil gained 0.03 per cent to USD 88.23 per barrel, while Brent crude traded flat at USD 89.16 per barrel in New York.

 (With inputs from Agencies)